Inter (band): History

 In 1998, Inter signed a contract with Yoshiko Records, a recently formed UK based independent label.
 The band continued to build a growing fan base with some outstanding live shows throughout the year, and began to introduce a more expansive, melodic and mature sound to the set.
-The end of the year had the band recording tracks for its debut album at Loco studios in South Wales.
+The end of the year had the band recording tracks for its debut album at Loco studios in South Wales with producer, Mark Wallis.
 Early in 1999, Inter's first single from these sessions, National Paranoia, was released, reaching number 10 in the independent singles charts.
-The band also recorded their second Peel session.
+The band also recorded their second Peel session and featured two brand new unreleased tracks.
 Additionally, the song Happy Ending was chosen as part of Radio 1's Peelennium series.

 Logistical problems within the record company meant that the singles Radio Finland and Speed Racer, and the debut album Got My Nine, were not released until 2000, albeit to more favourable reviews.
-Got My Nine sold over 7000 copies in its first week of release.
+Got My Nine was released on CD as well as a limited edition 12” vinyl with a bonus 7” single and sold over 7000 copies in its first week of release.
 However, the record label was suffering from behind-the-scenes management problems and the band was dropped in the middle of 2000.
 Songs for the band's second studio album had been written but remained unrecorded.

 Inter scaled down its activity and eventually ended in early 2001 after supporting Stiff Little Fingers at the Forum in London.

 The band briefly reformed in 2005 to play a benefit show for the British Heart Foundation in honour of their friend and roadie, Richard Hazell, who had recently died.

-In 2009, the band members were once again asked to play, this time for the August wedding of their one-time manager, Pete.
+In 2009, the band members were once again asked to play, this time for the August wedding of their one-time manager, Pete Cole.
 Because of the occasion, the four duly agreed and performed a brief set (with only a couple of hours' rehearsal) at the West End Centre in Aldershot, which had always been considered the band's home venue.